mehdi-fathi/eloquent-filter/README.md

 SELECT ...
 WHERE ... count_posts < 25
 ```

-***Where nested relation Model***
+**Where nested relation Model (New feature)**

--You can set all nested relation in the query string just by separator `.`.For example, the users model has a relation with posts.
+-You can set all nested relation in the query string just by array query string.For example, the users model has a relation with posts.
- You can make query condition by set `posts.count_post` in the query string.
-Just be careful you must set `posts.count_post`
+ and posts table has relation with orders.
+You can make query condition by set `posts[count_post]` and `posts[orders][name]`
- in `$whiteListFilter` in the model.
+ in the query string.
+Just be careful you must set `posts.count_post` and `posts.orders.name` in the User model.

 ```php
 use eloquentFilter\QueryFilter\ModelFilters\Filterable;